 Skip to navigation

-This will let you play Elite over Econet on the following networked machines:
+You can play Elite over Econet on the following networked machines:

 • BBC Micro Model B